- GPS launched on the evening of 8/12/2021. Log into GPS

-Step 1: Evaluate and/or modify your data collection process to collect the data fields required by CPS.
-For a complete list of data fields, see Section 1.4 in the GPS Data Transmission Information and Instructions document.
+Step 1: Evaluate and/or modify your data collection process to collect the new information required by CPS.
+For a complete list of data fields see the GPS Data Fields document.

-- GPS Data Transfer Process – Send placement data from your Case Management System (CMS) to the GPS system via a new electronic data transfer (EDT) process.
-This allows your CMS database to directly communicate with the GPS database.
-To learn more about the data transfer process refer to "How do I learn more about the electronic data transfer (EDT) process?"
+- GPS Electronic Data Transfer (EDT) Process – Send placement data from your Case Management System (CMS) to the GPS system via a new electronic data transfer (EDT) process.
+To learn more about this method see the GPS Electronic Data Transfer Guide.

 Step 3: Pre-register to use GPS.
-Simply answer the questions in our online form CPS has prepared a questionnaire to collect CPS provider to provide your contact information, data entry method, and other vital information to make the GPS project a success.
+Simply answer the questions in our online form CPS has prepared a questionnaire to collect your contact information, method, and other vital information to make the GPS project a success.

 How do I learn more about the electronic data transfer (EDT) process?

 - Discuss EDT participation with your case management system (CMS) vendor and/or your Information Technology Department.

-- When all testing is successfully completed for your provider records, you can use the GPS EDT production system.
+- When all testing is successfully completed, you can send provider information to the GPS production environment.

-Check out the links below to more useful information and resources:
+Check out the links below to useful information and resources:

 GPS Timeline Summary

 GPS Data Entry Training Manual Available for Self-Guided Training